ccfingers/getridof/README.md

 This software will Date Conversions on the fly.
 Changing one date format to another date format.
      To change a date format to another, the date formats must be supported by this software.

-1st) You need the window's "c:\users\usrname\......." setup directory structure.
+1st) You need the window's "c:\users\username\......." setup directory structure.
 Like windows 7 and windows 10 has.

 2nd) The DevDateWare.dll file either goes in the c:\windows\system directory or the c:\windows\system32 directory.

-           I've using the c:\windows\system  directory.
+           I've been using the c:\windows\system  directory.

 3rd) There are 144 different date formats to choose from.